nikMichel/StayPositiveAPI/README.md

 1. `/mlmmodel` (method: GET): This will return the Pretrained model used on the English language using a masked language modeling (MLM) objective.

-2. `/all` (method: POST, response: JSON String): This will return suggestions regardless of sentiment.
+2. `/all` (method: POST, response: JSON String): This will return suggestions regardless of sentiment (max 5).
 Body must be a JSON object with the following property:

-    - `input` (string, required): The phrase or sentence we want to retrieve the all suggested words.
-Must contain a `<blank>` where we reuired the suggested word.
+     - `input` (string, required): The phrase or sentence we want to retrieve all suggested words.
+Must contain a `<blank>` in place where we require the suggested word.

-3. `/positive` (method: POST, response JSON List): This will return only suggestions with a postive sentiment.
+3. `/positive` (method: POST, response JSON List): This will return only suggestions with a positive sentiment (max 5).
 Body must be a JSON object with the following property:

-    - `input` (string, required): The phrase or sentence we want to retrieve the all suggested words.
-Must contain a `<blank>` where we reuired the suggested word.
+     - `input` (string, required): The phrase or sentence we want to retrieve a suggested word with positive sentiment.
+Must contain a `<blank>` in place we require the suggested postive word.

 ### Examples

-Postiive only suggestions
+Recieve only positive suggestions

 Request: